SantiagoValdez/willdom-code-challenge/README.md

 ## Getting started

 To run this project on your machine please install the dependencies `npm install`, then add a proper database connection configuration on `src/config.json`.
-Execute `npm start` to start a dev server.
+Execute `npm run dev` to start a dev server.

 If you want to compile for deployment, run `npm run build`.